-- Healthy People 2020 target: 29.9 percent - Knox County: 33.4 percent compared to 14.2 percent of individuals who are unable to
+- Healthy People 2020 target: 29.9 percent - Knox County: 33.4 percent

 ... the less economically secure you are, the more stress you're under on a constant daily basis, at your job, at home and wherever.
 And that in and of itself then becomes a contributor to all sorts of bad health conditions and so on.